aselshall/gwh/lab.md

 ![image](https://github.com/user-attachments/assets/1bacf970-b75c-4212-898c-209efac8ef3d)

 The Surface Water-Groundwater Field Lab supports both field-based research and hands-on teaching.
 The lab consists of a growing suite of deployable instruments for performing laboratory-grade analysis in natural environments.
 Our measurement capabilities are used to investigate the critical zone where surface water and groundwater meet, as well as broader groundwater resources.
 This includes
-- high-resolution water quality analysis,
+- high-resolution water quality analysis
-- near-real-time water budget calculations,
+- near-real-time water budget calculations
-- hydraulic measurements,
+- hydraulic measurements
-- subsurface imaging using hydrogeophysical methods like Electrical Resistivity Tomography (ERT).
+- subsurface imaging using hydrogeophysical methods

 By bringing these analytical toolTs to the field, we advance scientific understanding of and develop solutions for complex hydrological and environmental systems.
 These systems include:
 - interaction between surface water-groundwater systems and coastal estuaries